Overview

 - Article 76 falls under Part V (The Union); Article 165 falls under Part VI (The States)

-- The AG is not a Minister and does not sit in the Cabinet
+- The AG is NOT a Minister and does not sit in the Cabinet (may be invited as special invitee for legal advice, not as of right)

-- Solicitor General has a fixed 3-year tenure unlike the AG who serves at President's pleasure
+- Solicitor General has a fixed 3-year tenure under the 1987 Rules; AG serves at the pleasure of the President (no fixed term)

-- Both AG and Advocate General enjoy all privileges of Members of Parliament / State Legislature respectively during House proceedings — this is a key distinction from ordinary lawyers
+- Both AG and Advocate General enjoy all privileges of Members of Parliament / State Legislature respectively during House proceedings (Art 105(4) / Art 194(4))

 Recent Developments (2024–2026)